The Irene Village Market at The Big Red Barn

 History and the Venue of the Market

-The market was established in 1989 and has been strongly trading ever since.
-The secret to their success is the strict quality control every craftsman’s product has to go through in order to make it to the stalls.
-The market has been recently moved from its original location, the Jan Smuts House in Irene, but all for the better.
+Johannesburg’s most remarkable flea market, the Irene Market, was established back in 1989 and was trading strong ever since.
+The secret to their success is strict quality control.
+Every craftsman’s product has to go through a rigorous quality check in order to make it to the stalls.
+The marketplace had to move from its original location, the Jan Smuts House in Irene, but it turned out all for the better.

 The new venue with its charming, farm-like atmosphere and with a handful of well-established shops and restaurants further enhances the market to an outstanding weekend fair, which is a perfect family outing.
 The stalls are cleverly positioned, forming a sort of never-ending network of alleys under the shade of ancient Eucalyptus trees.
 Browsing among the stands, visitors can find a vast variety of handcrafted and uniquely designed merchandise, and it is not uncommon to stumble upon numerous masterpieces along the way.
 As one venture deeper and deeper into the charming realm of the Irene Village Market, eventually, the captivating atmosphere gets all unsuspected customers hooked.
 The medley of fascinating handmade goods finally turns into a variety of irresistible bouquet of craft food freshly prepared at the stalls.
 From a myriad of spices, you’ve never even heard of to special homemade sauces followed by Italian grilled delicacies and irresistible freshly baked goods that will all leave you with an inescapable urge to try them all and come back for more.

 Shops and Restaurants at the Irene Village Market